neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/README.md

 }
 ```

-- Desmonstrate that, if we want to create more Buttons with the same component we need to create a new instance for each Button.
+- Demonstrate that, if we want to create more buttons with the same component we need to create a new instance for each button.
-- Every Button additionally needs to be appended to the `appContainer` like this:
+- Every button additionally needs to be appended to the `appContainer` like this:

 ```js
 export default function VanillaApp() {